forhaoliu/hybrid-discriminative-generative/README.md

 You can use the [viskit](viskit) from [this open souce code](https://github.com/vitchyr/viskit) to track the experiment progress.

-Stay tuned for a distributed version that scales better.
+Stay tuned for pretrained model and distributed code that scales better.

 ### Evaluation